What is this subject about?

-Solo and ensemble Performing for coursework and for concerts; composing to a set brief, and harmony in the form of SATB part-writing; listening to and analysing familiar and unfamiliar music, using an anthology of scores.
+The first year comprises solo and ensemble performing, for coursework and for concerts; composing to a set brief, and harmony in the form of SATB part-writing; and listening to and analysing familiar and unfamiliar music, using an anthology of scores.

 What will I study in the second year?

-Extended performance skills, in the form of a recital; composition using a range of techniques and harmonic styles; extended listening techniques including dictation and chord identification, and analysis of set scores, demonstrated through comparison style essay writing.
+The second year will cover extended performance skills, in the form of a recital; two compositions (one to a formal brief) using a range of techniques and harmonic styles; extended listening techniques, including dictation and chord identification; and analysis of set scores, demonstrated through comparison-style essay writing.